david-soto-m/Texplate/README.md

 some bad latex, such as an environment that is not properly closed, a bad reference....
 Most of the time you can fix your problem and then press `Control-d` to keep the run or `Control-c` to exit it before reentering it.
-Sometimes it can get really stuck and you may need to open up a terminal and kill it with `pkill -KILL lualatex`.
+Sometimes it can get really stuck, and you may need to open up a terminal and kill it with `pkill -KILL lualatex`.
 It looks scary but is really worth it and time saving, having (kinda of) immediate feedback on what you have just written.